DaleLore/dalelore.net/Build-A-Website/README-build_a_website.md

   * Web hosts automatically give you a domain name too, but it usually will have the service name somewhere in the URL.

 #### ☑️ (Optional) Prep your web hosting provider for the domain name set up
   * Depending on which platform you choose, you’ll need to “warn” your platform in the settings that something is going to be redirected to it.
+This usually involves files called CNAME.

 #### ☑️  What web hosting services are available? 🤔